The Takeaway:

 All of that is magnificent, but like our top pick, Serta Works has a weakness that may or may not be a deal breaker for you.

 It has a fairly modest maximum supported weight limit of 250 pounds.
-If you’re a smaller or average-sized person, this won’t be an issue, and you’ll flat out love the chair.
-If you’re on the taller side or are a heavier user, then as good as this chair is, it, unfortunately, won’t be a good fit.
+This won’t be an issue if you’re a smaller or average-sized person, and you’ll flat-out love the chair.
+However, if you’re on the taller side or are a heavier user, then as good as this chair is, it won’t be a good fit.

 The other wrinkle to consider, which ties into the chair’s weight limit, is the padding.
-While most of Serta’s chairs are extremely well padded, this one isn’t quite as generous on that front.
-It’s very comfortable, but the closer you are to the chair’s maximum supported weight limit, as you spend more time in the chair, you’ll find it becoming less and less comfortable.
+While most of Serta’s chairs are extremely well-padded, this one isn’t quite as generous on that front.
+It’s very comfortable, but the closer you are to the chair’s maximum supported weight limit, the less comfortable it becomes as you spend more time in it.

 As with all the chairs we’ll be talking about here, this one comes to your home in a giant box and in pieces.
 The production quality is high, and the instructions are clear, however, so you won’t encounter any particular difficulties with the assembly itself.
 As ever, though, an extra pair of hands will certainly speed things along.